MishaGalin/AutoBrightnessControl/README.md

 Latest version (v1.3.5): https://drive.google.com/file/d/1QnRQdU7UEXbo8nMFklBsfG7q-euMk_ei/view?usp=sharing

+The main change in version 1.3.x was adaptive brightness change depending on the content on the screen.
+I understand that not everyone needs such a function, and in this case I recommend downloading version 1.2.x.

 Since the .exe file size in the latest update exceeds the GitHub limit of 100 MB, I uploaded it to Google Drive.
 The latest update uses an optimized DXcam library for screen capture, which also fixes a bug that disrupts the program when running full-screen applications, including games.

 This app is very easy to use, all you have to do is to run brightness_control.exe (unless you want to change something with arguments).
 You don't need to have python interpreter or any python libraries installed.